 Magnus Chase and the Gods of Asgard: The Hammer of Thor by Rick Riordan

-Riordan introduces a gender fluid newcomer to Valhalla, Alex Fierro.
+Riordan introduces a gender-fluid newcomer to Valhalla, Alex Fierro.
 Sometimes identifying as a girl, and sometimes as a boy, somehow Magnus is able to discern her gender fluidity.
-That her father is Loki, a shapeshifter that also has assumed both male and female identities in many forms including animals, this character really helps the reader to understand what is means to be gender fluid. [chapter book, ages 9 and up]
+Her father is Loki, a shapeshifter that also has assumed both male and female identities in many forms including animals, this character really helps the reader to understand what it means to be gender fluid. [chapter book, ages 9 and up]

 LGBTQ Transition of Parent with Divorce